sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 A small note that sampleTeams.xlsx isn't *exactly* like the output of our `Main` class for the NBA writer.
-However, to make the files match perfectly, I would have to write a significant amount of more code to handle styling of cells in the Writer class, and I simply wanted to avoid that, as it would overcomplicated what these examples need to be: just a quick tutorial on writing to and reading from Excel files with 'poi'.
+However, to make the files match perfectly, I would have to write a significant amount of more code to handle styling of cells in the Writer class, and I simply wanted to avoid that, as it would overcomplicate what these examples need to be: just a quick tutorial on writing to and reading from Excel files with poi.

 Much like when writing, we are predominantly going to use Abstract class.
 The difference is that instead of saving a file at the end, we are opening the file at the beginning.
 Here is how we open an Excel file to be read: